Alee4738/everyone-say-wow/README.md

   - I don't think I was using the gcc -l and -L flags together, maybe that was the trick I needed to get the library to link properly without installing it in the standard location
 - Create a cpp headers file that uses C code (extern C and stuff), and use it in my dummy code
   - Similar to how mraa's cpp bindings work
+- Failed to continue using mraa
+  - Run a .c program of mraa, removing the libraries from the standard location and using -L and -l flags properly
+  - A big problem with mraa code, see [edison only segfaults](./edison-only-segfaults.md)
+    - mraa is just not working.
+Try to go back to the Arduino IDE

 Resources